iluwatar/java-design-patterns/poison-pill/README.md

 Use the Poison Pill idiom when:

-* When there is a need to gracefully shut down a multithreaded application.
+* Systems require robust fault tolerance and seamless consumer shutdown in multithreaded environments.
 * In producer-consumer scenarios where consumers need to be informed about the end of message processing.
 * To ensure that consumers can finish processing remaining messages before shutting down.